mdklatt/serial-python/doc/tutorial.md

             return

         def _queue(self, record):
-            # Convert incoming daily recods to monthly records.
+            # Convert incoming daily records to monthly records.
 The incoming
             # data is assumed to be sorted in chronological order.
             month = record["date"].replace(day=1)
             if self._buffer and self._buffer["date"] == month: